rab97/ParallelGraphColoring/DOCUMENTATION.md

 comparison between the different algorithms.
 The purpose of this simulation is to find the algorithm with the best performance according to the properties written before.

-Note that the memory usage is not correct for some results because the allcoator sometimes does not free memory for future use.
+Note that the memory usage is not correct for some results because the allocator sometimes does not free memory for future use.

-###rgg_n_16_s0.graph
+### rgg_n_16_s0.graph

 This is a graph of 65536 vertices and 342568 edges.